moorepants/DynamicistToolKit/docs/walk.rst

       |         Y3 | Y1          |
       |            |             |
       ----------------------------
-   The remaining analogy channels are often used for the EMG and accelerometer measurements.
+   The remaining analog channels are often used for EMG and/or accelerometer measurements.
 Human Body Model
    The mocap tsv file can also contain joint angles, joint moments, joint power, and muscle forces computed by the real time Human Body model.
-The joint angle headers end in ``.Ang``, the joint moments in ``.Mom``, the join power ``.Pow`` and the muscle forces are prefixed with ``R_`` or ``L``.
+The joint angle headers end in ``.Ang``, the joint moments in ``.Mom``, the joint power ``.Pow`` and the muscle forces are prefixed with ``R_`` or ``L_``.

-.. [#] Cortex currently does not output anything for the ``.MomY`` momemt on force plate ?.
+.. [#] Cortex currently does not output anything for the ``.MomY`` momemt on both of the force plates.
 So D-Flow records the raw voltages from Cortex and applies the calibration matrix in D-Flow to get correct values.

 Missing Values
 ~~~~~~~~~~~~~~

-D-Flow handles missing values to perform well with their real time
+D-Flow handles missing values internally to perform well with their real time
 computations, but there are some important issues to note when dealing with the
 data outputs from D-Flow with regards to missing values.
-And depending on how
+Depending on how many
-many markers were used, where they were placed, and what analysis is used,
+markers were used, where they were placed, and what analysis is used, different
-different techniques can be used to fill in the gaps.
+techniques can be used to fill in the gaps.

 Firstly, the markers sometimes go missing (i.e. can't been seen by the cameras)
 which is typical of motion capture systems.
 Care must be taken that all markers